How To Use Folic Acid For Hair Growth

 - Folate helps in metabolizing protein, fat, and carbohydrates (1).
 It helps to cater to the absorption of different nutrients within the human body.
 In this way, the hair follicles receive their required nutrition from the consumed foods.

 - It helps in the proper synthesis of DNA nucleotides and amino acids (4).
-These help in nourishing the follicles and add shine and volume to your hair.
+These help in hair nourishment by strengthening the follicles and add shine and hair thickness.

 - The deficiency of folic acid may cause premature graying (5).
 Hair discoloration happens as a result of a process called megaloblastic anemia, where the production of red blood cells increases abnormally.
 Regular consumption of folic acid helps to normalize this overproduction of the red blood cells.